Secure your future in an industry that’s taking off

 - Gain exclusive access to the AVSEC Professional Network – a collective of connected graduates and the source for practical and current industry learning material.

-The admission requirements for the certificate are:
+The admission requirements for the course are:

 - At least two years of work experience